zesty-genius128/Certus_server/README.md

 Access real-time FDA drug information through a ChatGPT-like interface.
 No setup required - just visit the link and start asking about drug shortages, recalls, and medication information.

+> **Note:** If your search does not return results right away, try asking the chatbot to check the identifier type again.
+This is a known limitation of the current chatbot implementation, not a server issue.

 ## Key Features for Healthcare Professionals

 ### Real-Time Drug Shortage Information